-Step 2: Navigate till the end through scroll bar and there you can see an option to import data from a text file.
-Click on that option and hit Next button.
+Step 2: Navigate to the end through the scroll bar, and there you can see an option to import data from a text file.
+Click on that option and hit the Next button.

 Make sure you select Tab as a Column Separator as well as check the option for Use first row as column headers options.

 The first one will allow the data to spread across different columns, and the second one will consider the first row from your data as a column header.
 Click on the Finish button after this, and you will be able to see data loaded under PowerPivot as below.

 Adding Calculated Column under PowerPivot Data